 There are various reasons why an MBA oath can be difficult in practice.
 In essence, these are implementation challenges that can be overcome.
 More fundamental is the view that it is not necessary—that there is no need for an oath expressing MBA commitment to ethical behaviour.
 Proponents of the MBA oath view it as a long-overdue initiative, necessary to make management a true profession.
 They point to the abundant evidence of managerial misconduct – by MBAs among others – showing why an oath is needed.
 For example, Joel Podolny, the former dean of Yale University (and former professor at Harvard and Stanford business schools), writes of a need for radical change in business schools including, but not limited to, greater attention to ethics teaching and the adoption of an enforceable code of conduct or oath.

-Fact is, so deep and widespread are the problems afflicting management education that people have come to believe that business schools are harmful to society, fostering self-interested, unethical, and even illegal behavior by their graduates.
+Fact is, so deep and widespread are the problems afflicting management education that people have come to believe that business schools are harmful to society, fostering self-interested, unethical, and even illegal behaviour by their graduates.
 (Podolny, ‘The Buck Stops (and Starts) at Business School,’ Harvard Business Review, June 2009, p.
 62.)